loorisr/patchright-scrape-api/README.md

-# patchright-scrape-api
+# Patchright Scrape API

 Simple scraping API based on patchright.
 It creates a REST API scrape endpoint to return the content of a page.

 It runs in docker.

 It is inspired from the Typescript version of [Firecrawl](https://github.com/mendableai/firecrawl/tree/main/apps/playwright-service-ts) and it is 100% compatible with it.
+You just have to replace `build: apps/playwright-service-ts` by `image: loorisr/patchright-scrape-api` in your docker-compose

 Improvements:
 * uses https://github.com/Kaliiiiiiiiii-Vinyzu/patchright-python instead of playwright